Logical Fallacies Employed in Trinitarian Theology

 One person cannot be "God" and "the Son of God" without equivocating the term "God."
-Trinitarians use the term "God" in the sense of "the Father" as distinct from "the Son" and "."
+Trinitarians use the term "God" in the sense of "the Father" as distinct from "the Son" and "the Holy Spirit."
 But, in calling Christ "God," they use the term "God" in the sense of "the second person of the Trinity."
 Thus, although the word "God" is the same, it is given two different meanings.

 Often, Trinitarians equivocate the term "God" to mean a "triune God" composed of three persons.
 The editors of the NIV Study Bible equivocate the term "God" in this fashion when they handle 1 Corinthians 15:24-28.
 The passage clearly separates "God" from "Christ," and asserts that Christ will submit to God for eternity "so that God may be all in all."
 But, because of their doctrinal position that the Father and the Son are equal, neither can be "over" the other.
 Therefore, they minimize the Son's submission to a matter of "administrative function," and say that "The triune God will be shown to be supreme and sovereign in all things."